How To Wash Trainers By Hand Or In The Washing Machine

 How To Wash Trainers In The Washing Machine

 For trainers that are safe to machine wash, here are the full steps to follow for the best results.
-There are quite a few no-nos that could sabotage your cleaning intentions, so be sure to read the guide fully to avoid any laundry mishaps.
+There are quite a few no-nos that could sabotage your cleaning intentions, so make sure you read the guide fully to avoid any potential mishaps.

 Removing the laces before washing your shoes might seem like a faff.
 However, it’s a really important part of the laundry process.

-Not convinced?
-Dirt collects around the eyelets of your laces.
-It’s an altogether unexpectedly grubby part of your trainers.
+Dirt collects around the eyelets of your laces, so removing the laces allows you to get in and give the area a good scrub.
 Removing the laces also allows all of the laces to be properly cleaned.
-Otherwise the water and detergent can’t get in to do their thing, and your laces may come out of the wash still dirty.
+Otherwise, the water and detergent can’t get in to do their thing, and your laces may come out of the wash patchy or still dirty.

 So take your laces out.
 It’s worth it, I promise.